Minnesota State Fair study tests which masks are best fit in COVID fight

 While the general consensus is that any covering over the mouth and nose offers more protection than no mask at all, the U's Linsey Griffin said more research is needed about which types work best for different people.

-The research opportunity has proved popular so far during the fair, even if mask-wearing in general has not.
-Many visitors on Wednesday ignored a recommendation to wear masks in outdoor crowds and indoor exhibits, which is consistent with overall state trends.
+The research opportunity has proved popular during the fair, even if mask-wearing in general has not.
+Many visitors at the fair on Wednesday ignored a recommendation to wear masks in outdoor crowds and indoor exhibits, which is consistent with overall state trends.

 The share of Minnesotans who said they wore masks in public most or all of the time peaked at 87% in early May and was better than the national average, according to the COVIDcast tracker of pandemic trends maintained by Carnegie Mellon University.